Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Results and Analysis

 We find the $S_{17}(0)$ posterior to be normally distributed in the fits, and therefore we just show the mean and s.d. of the distribution in Table~\ref{table:B8S17}.
-The insets in Figs.~\ref{fig:E1CaptureEFTNNLO}, \ref{fig:E1CaptureEFTstarNNLO}, \ref{fig:E1M1CaptureEFTstarNNLO} show the posterior distributions of $S_{17}(0)$ at NNLO.
-The median and the quantile containing 68\% of the distribution are also indicated along with the Gaussian curve fitted to the mean and s.d. of the distribution in the insets.
 The theory error is estimated to be about 3\% in the NNLO E1 capture calculation and about 30\% in the LO M1 capture calculation.
 At threshold, M1 contribution is negligible so we estimate theory errors as 3\% from the E1 contribution.
 The error associated with the $s$-wave scattering lengths $a_0^{(1)}$, $a_0^{(2)}$ can also be included in this 3\% estimate using Eq.~(\ref{eq:SfactorThreshhold}) as a guideline.
-Within the context of Bayesian analysis theory errors can be estimated~\cite{Furnstahl:2015rha,Melendez:2019izc}.
+Within the context of Bayesian analysis, theory errors can be estimated~\cite{Furnstahl:2015rha,Melendez:2019izc}.
 This can be addressed in the future.
 There does not seem to be a disagreement with the conservative EFT error estimates in the systems studied so far~\cite{Furnstahl:2015rha,Melendez:2019izc} to invalidate the power counting.
 We expect similar results for \pBe ~system.
 The recommended value from Solar II~\cite{Adelberger:2010qa} is $S_{17}(0)=\SI{20.8+-1.6}{\eV\barn}$.
-The 3 EFT evaluations of $S_{17}(0)$ at NNLO are consistent with this value and with each other within the errors.
+The three EFT evaluations of $S_{17}(0)$ at NNLO are consistent with this value and with each other within the errors.
 The current calculation has a smaller but comparable theory error than the earlier evaluation~\cite{Adelberger:2010qa}.
 The $S$-factor has been measured near the Gamow peak at Borexino~\cite{Tacaks:2018} $S_{17}(19^{+6}_{-5}\,\si{\kilo\eV})=\SI{19+-1.8}{\eV\barn}$ with an extrapolated value $S_{17}(0)=\SI{19.5+-1.9}{\eV\barn}$.
 The EFT calculations are in agreement with this result as well.
 Averaging the 3 fits, adding the fitting errors in quadrature and then including the estimated NNLO theory error in quadrature to that gives \EFTSfactor.